catchorg/Catch2/docs/test-fixtures.md

 2. Connecting to a database
 3. Loading a file.

-The fixture object will be constructed just before the test case begins, and it will be destroyed just after the test case ends.
+The fixture object (`MyFixture`) will be constructed just before the test case begins, and it will be destroyed just after the test case ends.
+Therefore, this expensive object will only be created and destroyed once during the execution of this test case.
+If we had used `TEST_CASE_METHOD`, `MyFixture` would have been created and destroyed twice during the execution of this test case.

 NOTE: The member function which runs the test case is `const`.
 Therefore if you want to mutate any member of the fixture it must be marked as